rseabra/pam_ipahbac/README.md

 	make
 	sudo make install

-Building in AIX is a very long story, I'll be adding the rpm SPEC but one basically needs to build a lot of dependencies before it may work, the usual source of RPMS for AIX doesn't do them well enough.
+Building in AIX is a very long story, [checkout the rpm SPEC](https://github.com/rseabra/pam_ipahbac/releases/download/0.0.7/pam_ipahbac.spec).
+One used to need to build a lot of dependencies before it could work, but the usual source of RPMS for AIX seems to have had some recent love fixing most of the issues.

 **Testing**